 Pediatric cancer center; Pediatric oncology center; Comprehensive cancer center

 A children's cancer center is a place dedicated to treating children with cancer.
-It may be a hospital.
-Or, it may be a unit inside a hospital.
+It may be a hospital or, it may be a unit inside a hospital.
 These centers treat children less than a year old to young adult age.

-Centers do more than provide medical care.
+Cancer centers do more than provide medical care.
 They also help families deal with the impact of cancer.
 Many also:

 - Conduct clinical trials